MMike17/ArtOfRally_BetterDamage/Readme.md

 - the frontal zone of the circle (in light blue) will damage the radiator.
 - the side zones of the circle (in light red) will damage the suspensions.
-- the back zone of the circle (in light green) will damage the gearbox.
+- the back zone of the circle (in light green) will damage the transmission.

 Regardless of the angle, the body of the car will take damages.